sondr3/astro-compressor/README.md

 - [License](#license)
 </details>

-# NOTE

-1. **Important:** It is important that this is the last integration in the `integrations` property to ensure all the generated files are compressed.
+> [!NOTE]
-2. **Note:** This only works for static exports, SSR does not export assets that can be compressed ahead of time so you need to solve it with middleware.
+> This only works for static exports, SSR does not export assets that can be compressed ahead of time so you need to solve it with middleware.
 See [this](https://github.com/sondr3/astro-compressor/issues/13#issuecomment-1739721634) for more context and a partial solution.

 # Quickstart